AntonRublev360/grpc-web-proxy/README.md

 # grpc-web-proxy
-A web ui for interacting with gRPC services
+An api to proxy gRPC and a web ui for interacting with gRPC services

 ## Installation